ibuystuff/vasco/README.md

     [ ] A JSON object specifying the status behavior:
     path:
         specify the path to be used to check status of the server (this path is concatenated with the address field to build a status query).
+Status is checked every N seconds, where N is defined in the Vasco configuration.
 A 200 reply means the server is up and functioning.
-A JSON payload may be delivered with more detailed status information; it is not inspected, merely returned as part of the discover server's status block.
+A payload may be delivered with more detailed status information.
+It is returned as part of the discover server's status block (if it successfully parses as a JSON object, it is delivered that way, otherwise as a string).
 Default is myAddr/status.

-    frequency:
-        An integer number of seconds. how often the status should be checked.
-Default = 5 seconds.

     downcount:
         An integer.
 The server is marked as out of service if it fails to reply to a status request (times out) this many times in a row.
 Default = 2.
 Note that if a server replies with a non-200 value it is marked down immediately.
 This can be used to throttle requests to a server under heavy load.